KHP-Informatics/MND-DataManagementAnalysis-System/README.md

 # MNDA-DataManagement-System

-    This project is a collaboration between researchers working in motor neuron disease, and computer scientists working with biological information
+    This project is a collaboration between researchers working in motor neuron disease, and computer scientists working with biological information.
+We would welcome anybody bringing up their own issues, experience or suggestions.
+We wish the whole ALS research community to partecipate and guide this project development.
+Please contact us via email (alfredo.iacoangeli@kcl.ac.uk) or post a message in the [issue blog](https://github.com/KHP-Informatics/MNDA-DataManagement-System/issues)

 ## DANM system